JoeJoeLXD/prog3175_final_xiangdong/README.md

   "releaseYear": 2010
 }

-5. Delete a Movie by ID
+5. Delete a Movie by ID:
 Endpoint: DELETE /movies/:id
 Example: DELETE /movies/3
 Response: Status code 204 on successful deletion (no response body).

-JSON Data Handling
+JSON Data Handling:

 All movie data is stored in movies.json.
 The API reads from and writes to this file on every operation, ensuring data persistence.

 Example movies.json: